 Line a cheap colander with 3-4 layers of cheesecloth.

-You could also cover a colander with a thin cotton t-shirt (a very clean one, of course).
+You could also cover a colander with a thin cotton t-shirt (a spotless one, of course).

 TIP: Don’t pour all of the curds and whey into the colander at once.

-I tried this.
-Once.
-The microscopic curds quickly clogged up the system.
+I tried this–once.
+The tiny curds quickly clogged up the system.
 It took forever to separate the curds from the whey.

 Get a slotted spoon or small strainer (like a tea strainer) and carefully dip out the curds.
 You want to leave most of the whey in the original container.

 How long should I strain my ricotta?

-Strain the whey out of the curds until they are as dry or as moist as you prefer.
+Strain the whey out of the curds until they are as dry or moist as you prefer.
 It doesn’t take long.
 Maybe 15-30 minutes.

 If your ricotta drains a little too long or you are just feeling decadent, stir in a little heavy cream.
 YUM!

 How do I store homemade ricotta cheese?

 Store in a glass bowl or jar in the refrigerator for 4-7 days.
-If you are a vacuum-sealer (you know who you are), vacuum-pack the finished ricotta in a Mason jar and double the storage time to approximately 2 weeks.
+If you are a vacuum-sealer (you know who you are), vacuum-pack the finished ricotta in a Mason jar and double the storage time to approximately two weeks.

-Homemade ricotta can also be frozen in a plastic container or bag.
+If you like, freeze ricotta in a plastic container or bag.